-The first book “Writing Military Science Fiction: Infantry” is now available for pre-order.
-The printed book will be available shortly.
+The first book “Writing Military Science Fiction: Infantry” is now available!

 For writers of Military Science Fiction and those writers with a military element in their books.